jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 ##Tutorials

-To learn more about IBM Bluemix and IBM DevOps Services capabilities, see these tutorials:
+To learn more about Bluemix and DevOps Services capabilities, see these tutorials:

 * [Getting Started with IBM Bluemix and IBM DevOps Services using Java](/tutorials/jazzeditorjava)
 * [Setting up Eclipse, Git, and Rational Team Concert Desktop Clients to access IBM DevOps Services](/tutorials/clients)